GateNLP/ToxicClassifier/docker/README.md

 ## Building the Python classifier images

-The Python-based classifiers for toxic and offensive language can be built using the `./build.sh` script in this directory.
+The Python-based classifiers for toxic (kaggle dataset) and offensive (olid dataset) language can be built using the `./build.sh` script in this directory.
+The relevant model files must be downloaded and unpacked in `../models` as described in [the main README](../README.md).
 The images are pushed to the GitHub container registry:

 ```
 TAG=ghcr.io/gatenlp/toxicclassifier/toxic-classifier:latest ./build.sh en/kaggle Toxic